 Saison means “season” in French and refers to the “saisonnieres” or the seasonal farm workers of Wallonia who consumed farmhouse ales during the summer which were produced during the cooler months.
 These provisional beers were also called saisons and were nourishing and more potable than potentially-contaminated well water.
 Saisons are blonde in color with a pronounced hoppiness, a fruity and peppery yeast profile, and have a distinctively dry finish.
 They were traditionally brewed with a rotating selection of farm-grown grains, hops, herbs, and spices and may have been fermented with wild yeast and bacteria.
 We brew a variety of saisons which showcase European, American, and Pacific Northwest-grown hops and grains.

 No we didn’t.
 Well, not in the traditional sense.
 Learn why.

 View our taplist.

 No, we are unable to allow children due to restrictions in our Liquor License.
 Our tasting room is licensed as a Tavern which allows us to provide a great list of out-of-state guest beer, wine, and cider but unfortunately excludes those under 21.

-We can only allow well-behaved pets in our outdoor beer garden.
-We are licensed with the state as a restaurant which allows us to host guest chefs and Pop-up dinners.
+We only allow well-behaved pets in our outdoor beer garden.
+We are licensed with the state as a restaurant which allows us to host guest chefs and pop-up dinners.
 However, it prevents us from allowing pets indoors.
 Service animals are welcome indoors.

 No, however we do offer most beer in a short pour of .18L (6oz)